“Repairing and Preserving Your Adobe Home”

 The San Luis is rare in Tucson, and not many houses have been built with them, which I think is a pity.
 They seem to be a durable adobe, as I have not had to repair too many of them.

-You may be wondering just exactly what is a “stabilized adobe”, and the term can be a bit confusing and may lead some readers to erroneous conclusions.
+What is a “stabilized adobe”?
+The term can be confusing and may lead some readers to erroneous conclusions.
 Webster’s defines the word “stabilize” as “to keep from changing…to make stable, or firm.”
 When applied to adobe, one gets the impression that stabilized adobe is one that doesn’t change or remains firm in the sense that deterioration will not occur.
 In simple terms, stabilized adobe shouldn’t revert to the state it was birthed from: mud.
 Unfortunately, for word purists, this is not the case.
-Stabilized adobe, though more impervious to water deterioration, is still comprised mostly of clay and dirt, and the small percentage of the stabilizing agent added to the adobe is usually not enough to completely stop the damaging erosion of water penetrating the block.
+Stabilized adobe, though more impervious to water deterioration, is still comprised mostly of clay and dirt, and the small percentage of the stabilizing agent added to the adobe is not enough to completely stop the damaging erosion of water penetrating the block.
 There is an exception to this, though, and will be explained below.

 There are two main types of stabilized adobes currently available in Tucson: cement stabilized and asphalt emulsion stabilized.
 When cement is used as a stabilizer, we are talking about Portland cement.
 The percentage of Portland cement added to the earth/clay mixture can be between 2-9%.
 The addition of this Portland cement causes the block to change color, and most people, when they think of adobe, think of a block that looks like—dirt.
 The cement, depending on the percentage added, turns the brick, the earth/clay mixture, towards the light side, almost a straw color.
 The more cement that is added, the lighter in color the block becomes.